We Are Methane Mitigation Experts

-Our focus is Methane mitigation, VOC mitigation and Below grade waterproofing.
+Methane mitigation, VOC mitigation and Below grade waterproofing are our specialty.
 We work with the most prominent Methane Engineering Consultants in the Country giving us the upper hand to assist our clients from start to finish.

 Most projects begin with straight forward probes of the soil.
 Probes are set at random locations at a variety of depths.
 They are then monitored to determine the level of soil gasses present at that time.
 Once the methane gas or other gas level is determined, the data is analyzed, and the level of hazard determined.
 From this data a methane mitigation plan can be designed.